Tariq Khan (Guantanamo detainee)

-Tariq Khan is a citizen of Pakistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Tariq Khan is a citizen of Pakistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba, for over a year.

 He arrived in Guantanamo on 16 June 2002.
 He was repatriated on 16 July 2003.

 McClatchy News Service interview

 On 15 June 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.